bjuppa/metatagbag/DEVELOPMENT.md

 If you want your own local configuration for phpunit, copy the file `phpunit.xml.dist` to `phpunit.xml` and modify the latter to your needs.

+## Dependency version testing

+- `composer update --prefer-lowest` can be used before running tests for testing backwards compatibility.
+- `composer show -D -o` can be used to check how far behind latest version the currently installed dependencies are.
+- `composer update` will install the latest versions of dependencies.